Mobile Application Lifecycle Events Spec

 info

-For the Unity SDK, you need to perform additional required steps for the Android and iOS platforms to trigger the Application Updated lifecycle event.
+For the Unity SDK, you need to perform some additional steps for Android and iOS platforms to trigger the Application Updated lifecycle event.

 Application Backgrounded